macgregor/developer-notes/python/argparse-basics.md

 ```

 #### Defaults
-Since optional arguments are not required you may need to check for their existance
+Since optional arguments are not required you may need to check for their existence
 before trying to use them in code or risk `NoneType` problems:
 ```python
 parser.add_argument('-o', '--output-dir', dest='out')